muziejus/javascripting-english-major/0-introduction.md

 permalink: /0-introduction/
 ---

-# 0. Introduction & FAQs
+# Introduction & FAQs

 <p class="lead"> Welcome!
-This is an introduction to my “The JavaScripting
+This is an introduction to *The JavaScripting
-English Major” course with a few FAQs that help explain how I approach the design of the course.
-If you look at the [About](/about/) page, you can learn even more about the foundations of the course.  </p>
+English Major*, a course written by me, [Moacir P. de Sá Pereira](http://moacir.com), on teaching humanities undergraduates to write web projects.
+In this introduction, I provide a few FAQs that help explain how I approach the design of this course.
+If you look at the [About](/about) page, you can learn even more about the origins and technical foundations of the course.</p>

-If you’re already committed to becoming a JavaScripting English major, you can skip this chapter and jump straight to the [first chapter]({{ site.baseurl }}/1-environment/), which walks you through setting up your environment.
+If you’re already committed to becoming a JavaScripting English major, you can skip this chapter and jump straight to the [first chapter](/1-environment), which walks you through setting up your environment.

 My goals here are straightforward; at the end of 15 sessions, you should be able to